joycesim/joycesim.github.io/GroupVision/index.md

 ### d)    How frequently to attend seminars, reading groups, and other academic activities

-Required: Weekly Thursday Department seminar (11am) and Geophysics Friday seminar (330pm L1175)
+If you are graduate student (Masters or pre-comp exam), you are required to attend the weekly Thursday Department seminar (11am) and Geophysics Friday seminar (330pm L1175).
+For post-comp exam PhD students, you are encouraged to attend both but they are not required.
-Recommended: Explorigins, Astrobiology seminar
+Recommended: Explorigins, Astrobiology, fluids mechanics seminar

 ### e)     Expected working hours